 The design of the new vacuums is claimed to be more hygenic than rivals, thanks to the two-tier dust separation system.
 This separates fine dust from larger debris, and should prevent smaller particles spraying out when you empty it.

-We’ll be trying the Miele Blizzard vacuum range out in the next few weeks to bring you our first impressions.
+We have sent the Miele Blizzard home with one of our researchers and you can read about their first impressions in our First Look review.
+We’ll shortly be sending the Miele Blizzard to our test lab too.
 In the meantime, you can see how rival bagless models compare by checking our vacuum cleaner reviews.

 Miele Blizzard range